dragondaud/myClock/README.md

 ![myClock](/docs/clock+board.png)

 Displays accurate time and current weather on a 64x32 pixel display.
 Sets timezone automatically from geoIP, uses the ESP's native NTP for time, and accepts OTA updates.
 Local WebServer allows updating and configuration, including color-picker to set digits color.

+Designed to run on a Wemos-D1-Mini or NodeMCU, configured for CPU Freq 160Mhz and Flash size 4M (1M SPIFFS).
+Known to work on D1-mini-lite, with Flash size 1M (64k SPIFFS).

 Uses LDR, pulled low with a 10k resistor, on analog input to set display brightness.